 After that, enjoy the views from the beach before cruising by the magnificent uninhabited islands of Aspronissi and Akrotiri.
 The last stop on the trip will be at the hot springs for 30 minutes of relaxation.

-Santorini the biggest island
+Santorini the biggest island of the archipelago

-It is the biggest island in a tiny, circular archipelago of the same name, which is the remains of a volcanic crater.
+Santorini is the biggest island in a tiny, circular archipelago of the same name, which is the remains of a volcanic crater.

 It is the southernmost member of the Cyclades group of islands, with an area of around 73 km2 (28 sq mi) and a population of 15,550 according to the 2011 census.